 Where would the stadium be located?

 The area to be developed is bound by Broad Street on the east; Norris Street on the north; 16th Street on the west; and Pearson-McGonigle halls and the Aramark STAR Complex on the south.
 It’s within Temple’s existing footprint and owned by the university.

 There are many reasons why Temple is considering a retail complex and on-campus stadium, including the long-term benefit of owning a stadium instead of renting one.
 Owning a stadium is anticipated to result in substantial savings.

 By including a retail component, Temple intends to create a vibrant, pedestrian-focused experience that will benefit students and the community alike.
 Other components of the multipurpose facility will include year-round classrooms and space for a concussion research center.

 The multipurpose facility is in keeping with other changes on Main Campus.
-In recent years, Temple has built Morgan Hall, an acclaimed high-rise residence hall and dining center on Broad Street; a world-class Science Education and Research Center; and new homes for the Fox School of Business, and the Tyler School of Art.
+In recent years, Temple has built Morgan Hall, an acclaimed high-rise residence hall and dining center on Broad Street; a world-class Science Education and Research Center; and new homes for the Fox School of Business, and the Tyler School of Art and Architecture.
 The new Aramark STAR Complex—an academic, athletics and recreation facility— opened last fall at 15th Street and Montgomery Avenue, and the Temple Sports Complex has been added at the south end of campus.
 A state-of-the-art library is under construction in the heart of Main Campus.